By Gary Lambrecht

-Navy has compiled a record of 70-46 (.603) in his eight years in Annapolis, beating Army all eight times, earning seven bowl bids, winning four bowl games, winning five Commander-In-Chief’s Trophies and beating Notre Dame three times.
+Navy has compiled a record of 81-48 (.628) in his nine years in Annapolis, beating Army all nine times, earning eight bowl bids, winning five bowl games, winning six Commander-In-Chief’s Trophies and beating Notre Dame three times.

 Navy finished the 2014 campaign with an 8-5 record, qualified for a bowl game for the 11th time in the last 12 years, won a bowl game for just the ninth time in school history (beat San Diego State, 17-16, in the Poinsettia Bowl), won a bowl game in back-to-back years for the second time in school history and defeated Army for a series-record 13th consecutive year.